-Before you dive into planning a virtual Diwali, get yourself in the spirit of festivities – clean your home.
+Before you dive into planning a Diwali celebration online, get yourself in the spirit of festivities – clean your home.

 The festival of lights is all about inviting Ganesha and Lakshmi into your home.
 The remover of obstacles and the goddess of wealth is known to grace homes that are clean.